Girls und Panzer das Finale: Marketing

 An announcement video for the Girls und Panzer das Finale project was released online on September 16, 2016, which was first shown at Girls und Panzer Heartful Tank Carnival II event last month.
 In June 2017, a bus tour promoting the film series was held at Tsukuba Circuit during the D1 Grand Prix series, in which two cars of Pacific Racing Team with Girls und Panzer character designs participated.
 In October 2017, Sumitomo Mitsui Card Company announced that they would issue Mastercards designed with members of Anglerfish Team.
 In September 2023, JX Nippon Mining & Metals Corporation revealed a collaboration with the film series, in which they would promote it during the match between Mito HollyHock and Oita Trinita at the 2023 J2 League on September 23 and would release a commercial featuring the company mascot Copper-kun and the Anglerfish Team in early October.

 In January 2024, Culture Entertainment announced the original goods based on the film series would be available on their online lottery Kuji Luck Online.
 Heiwa Corporation launched a smart pachislot machine based on the film series in February 2024 and a new pachinko machine, called "e-Girls und Panzer das Finale", in October 2025.
 In May 2024, a collaboration between the film series and the Japan Mölkky Association was announced; Mölkky is a game invented in Finland, the motif of Keizoku High School, and was featured in Part 4.
 The collaboration included standees of Mika and Jouko of Keizoku High School being displayed during the 2nd Mölkky Japan Open in Imabari, Ehime in June 2024 and goods being sold during the 2024 Mölkky World Championship in Hakodate, Hokkaido in August.
+Creative Plus released stickers and theme based on the film series for Line in December 2025.

+A collaboration video with the 2026 American film The End of Oak Street was released in August.
+The video features Miho, Saori, and Yukari watching footage from the film and analyzing how to deal with the anomaly that is happening in it.
+Saori is reacting strongly to the anomaly while Miho is studying on how to deal with the dinosaurs.
+A collaboration event between the film series and the Central Japan Railway Company is set to begin in October 2026 and will last until February 2027.
+The event will feature an exclusive original voice drama at the Tokaido Shinkansen, novelty items, a digital stamp rally in Nagoya, and merchandise at Animate Nagoya.

 The film series had collaborations with companies and brands, namely Lawson, Tsutaya, Marui, Animate, Coco's, Daily Yamazaki, Morinaga Milk Industry, Sega, HMV, Joysound, Baskin-Robbins, Marion Crepes, Tower Records, Seiko, Cospa, Big Echo, Saza Coffee, Don Quijote, Sato Pharmaceutical, Kentex, and Pine Ame.
-It also had collaborations with video games, such as Vivid Army, World of Tanks, Sega Net Mahjong MJ, and World Dai Star: Yume no Stellarium.
+It also had collaborations with video games, such as Vivid Army, World of Tanks, Sega Net Mahjong MJ, World Dai Star: Yume no Stellarium, Ekimemo!, Princess Connect!
+Re:Dive, and Shiro Project:RE.